sic128/UKBiobank_Related_Pairs_Case_Selection/README.md

 - os

 #### Data
-Some Data files will be required to run UKBiobank_Related_Pairs_Case_Selection.
+Some data files will be required to run UKBiobank_Related_Pairs_Case_Selection.
 Files need to be downloaded from UK Biobank and modified to ensure the correct format.
 The format is described below

 1. Kinship File